iberisoft/iberisoft/README.md

-- 👋 Hi, I am a software/hardware engineer working at [Iberis Software](https://iberisoft.com/) based in Asturias, Spain
+- 👋 Hi, I am a software/hardware engineer working at [Iberis Software](https://iberisoft.com/) based in Asturias, Spain.
-- 👀 I’m interested in development of industrial/medical imaging systems, both desktop/web frontend and backend
+- 👀 I’m interested in development of industrial/medical imaging systems, both desktop/web frontend and backend.
 - 🌱 I’m currently learning [.NET 7](https://dotnet.microsoft.com/) and new features of [Blazorised](https://blazorise.com/).
 - 💞️ I’m looking to collaborate on automation in industry.
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/pavelzaytsev/)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/pavelzaytsev/).